KhronosGroup/glTF/specification/README.md

 <a name="reference-camera"></a>
 ## camera

 A camera's projection.
-A node can reference a camera id to apply a transform to place the camera in the scene.
+A node can reference a camera ID to apply a transform to place the camera in the scene.

 **Properties**